 A Deschutes River multi-day trip is perfect for the whole family.
 We actually run special kids camps all summer long on the Deschutes.
 A child’s maturity level would be a greater factor than their age.
 We allow kids as young as four to join in on this adventure of a lifetime!
 Essential Eligibility Criteria for participation

 River Drifters will provide all the necessary gear to make your trip enjoyable, relaxing and most importantly, hassle free!
 A comprehensive personal gear list will be sent out to you upon reservation or you may see a list by seeing our Multi Day Trip List.
-Basically the only things you need to bring is a tent, sleeping bag and pad, clothes, personal items and we take care of the rest!
+Basically the only things you need to bring are a tent, sleeping bag and pad, clothes, personal items and we take care of the rest!
 Rentals of tents and sleeping bags/pads are available to assist those who don’t have any.

 Deschutes River Multi-day trips: A $50/person cancellation fee will be assessed on any Deschutes multi-day trip cancellation.
 If the cancellation is made during that Two Week period, a 50% per person fee will be charged.
 No shows or cancellations made 1 WEEK prior to trip departure are subject to the entire trip price.
 However, you may substitute another person, with no penalty.
 OR you may transfer the trip to another date within the same rafting season.
 Any date transfers must be made within 7 days prior to trip departure.